Q: I am having trouble logging onto the site using our team name and password, can you help me?

 Q: What happens when two regions have the same priority?
 Is it “first come first serve” or is an order chosen randomly from all orders that have been received at the factory?

-A: If two warehouses have the same priorities, ties are broken in favor of the local warehouse until its finished goods inventory exceeds the reorder point.
-If a factory is on the continent, continental warehouses would be served before an island warehouse.
-If a factory is on the continent and serving multiple warehouses having identical priorities, the software arbitrarily picks one.
+A: If a factory is serving multiple warehouses having identical priorities, the software arbitrarily picks a warehouse.
 Ambiguous priority settings cannot be used to create first-come-first-served or round-robin policies.

 Q: If a customer order arrives, but it cannot be totally fulfilled within one simulated day, is the entire order lost?